danielschepisi/OldApps/README.md

     - This is one of my favourites because I got a friend to install the app and was able to message back and forth.
 - Quizzler
     - Fun little quiz app
-- Todoey
-    - A ‘To Do’ list app
 - Tipsy
     - Divides a (dinner) bill between the chosen number of people